Preventing Premature Birth

-This means a woman has one or more things that raise her — or her baby's — chances for health problems or early delivery.
+In a high-risk pregnancy, one or more things raise a woman's — or her baby's — chances for health problems or early delivery.

 Many things cause a baby to be born early or with health problems.
 Some things can be controlled, but others can't.

-A progesterone shot can increase the chance for a full-term pregnancy if you've had premature labor in the past.
+A progesterone shot can increase the chances for a full-term pregnancy if you've had premature labor in the past.